The birds of the ‘Twelve Days of Christmas’ song

 Four calling birds

-The calling birds are “colly” birds in the original version of the song.
+The calling birds are “colly” birds in the song’s original version.
 Colly (or collie) is from “colliery,” an Old English word for coal mines.
 It was also used when referring to blackbirds, as in “black like coal.”

-The colly bird is most likely the Common Blackbird, also called the Eurasian Blackbird.
-They weren’t called blackbirds until 1486.
+The colly bird is most likely the Common Blackbird, also called the Eurasian Blackbird, which wasn’t called a blackbird until 1486.
 Common Blackbirds have a musical song and are the national bird of Sweden.
 They inhabit Europe, Asia, Africa, Australia, and New Zealand.

 Common Blackbird, Turdus merula, one of the birds in the 12 days song.